laursisask/repo-8/src/pages/partner/index.md

     ![Event registration details](resources/ss_Event_registration_details_1.png)

 10. Notice that **Journaling** is selected in **How to receive events** section.
-Adobe’s journaling APIs work as a ledger recording all events for a specified time.
+Adobe's journaling APIs work as a ledger recording all events for a specified time.
 Developers like you can create your own configuration to access the Adobe Journaling APIs and access events.

     ![Event registration details - journaling selected](resources/ss_Configure_event_registration_3.png)

 11. Select **Save Configured events.**

-    You get a message, “Your webhook is created successfully”.
+    You get a message, "Your webhook is created successfully".

     Next, you see a summary screen where your journaling end point is confirmed.